kyler1709/NHLGoalLight/README.md

 This project flashes a **Kasa smart bulb** whenever your favourite teams score a goal, using the **NHL API**.

 ## 🛠️ Requirements
-- Python 3.9+
+- Python
-- A TP-Link Kasa smart bulb
+- Kasa smart bulb
 - `python-kasa` library

 ## 📥 Installation